Republicans, once hesitant to back Herschel Walker, rally to support football star and Senate candidate

 “These baseless allegations are surfacing a decade later purely for political mudslinging, which is irresponsible and wrong,” Walker campaign spokeswoman Mallory Blount said in a statement to the Journal-Constitution after the story published.

-Walker is president and chief executive of Renaissance Man Food Services, a large distributor of pork, chicken and bakery products to food service and retail marketplace across the United States.
+Walker is president and chief executive of Renaissance Man Food Services, a large distributor of pork, chicken and bakery products to food service and retail marketplaces across the United States.
 But the company appears to be nowhere near as successful as Walker claims, according to a report by the Associated Press.

 Walker has repeatedly claimed that Renaissance employs hundreds of people and grosses $70 million to $80 million annually in sales.
 But when the company applied for — and received — a federal Paycheck Protection Program loan last year, it reported only eight employees.